-A contemporary study of the conquest of Lod conducted by Prof. Alon Kadish, a former director of the History Department of the IDF, analyzes the sequence of events of the sortie and how they differed from Dayan’s original plan:

-Dayan’s plan of action was to move westward from the junction after the bridge into the city.
-[Dayan’s order was:] “Once the city is entered, we split up, shooting left and right, causing total bedlam and surrender.”
-It seems that he intended the 89th Battalion to break through the external defensive line and hold the city in a way that would cause it to surrender as, behind it, companies of the 3rd Battalion of the Yiftach Brigade would advance and complete the seizure of Lod.
-Instead, in the absence of the ability to cross the canal [a wide ditch the defenders had earlier dug to impede enemy vehicles], the column of the 89th, going from north to south, bypassed the old city on its east, taking fire from the Lod police station where the Legion’s force had positioned itself.
-At the city’s southern junction, the armored vehicle in the lead turned north.

 Dayan’s original plan went wrong.
 The line of vehicles did not enter the city where he had wanted it to and it also didn’t split up.
-According to Kadish, the column was forced to flank the city, and this unplanned move confused the defenders.
-Some of them left their position to engage with the Yiftach fighters and rushed to the other side of the city to confront the attackers there.
-The column itself, contrary to the common narrative, did not enter the city proper, but rather traveled down a road running along the city’s outskirts.
+According to Prof. Alon Kadish, , the column was forced to flank the city, and this unplanned move confused the defenders.
+Some left their position to engage with the Yiftach fighters and rushed to the other side of the city to confront the attackers there.
+The column itself, contrary to the common narrative, did not enter the city proper, but traveled down a road along the city’s outskirts.
 It took most of the fire and casualties both times it passed close to the police station where the enemy had a relatively large force stationed.

 Still, despite the mishaps, Dayan continued to lead the assault, demonstrating initiative and determination in battle.
 In the end, the action achieved its aim: the conquest of the city.
 At 8 p.m., Yigal Allon wrote a summary of the action.
 In it, he noted that while the forces defending the city were temporarily stunned by the daring raid, tenacious fighting was still necessary to defeat it.
 That night, the Legion’s soldiers left the city.
 Early on Monday, July 12, Lod and Ramla surrendered.

-The Debate on the Raid
+The Debate about the Raid

-In the IDF’s official history, the raid is described as follows:
+The IDF’s official history describes the raid as follows:

 The raid on Lod, one of the most daring actions of the War of Independence, is typical of the inherent achievements of which light armored units are capable.
 No outpost was captured; no target of military value was destroyed.
 But the psychological impact – the shock, surprise, uncertainty about the enemy’s whereabouts in the present and its plans for the future – was decisive.

-Historian Anita Shapira summarized the battle and its effects on the central heroes of the affair:
+Anita Shapira summarized the battle and its effects on the central heroes of the affair: